AIResponsibly/PaperSummaries/summaries/explainability/knowlege_graphs_survey.md

 - Shaoxiong Ji, Pekka Marttinen, Shirui Pan, Erik Cambria, Philip S. Yu, "A Survey on Knowledge Graphs: Representation, Acquisition, and Applications", IEEE Transactions on Neural Networks and Learning Systems, 2021.

-## Notes

-- Key Concepts
-  - Quick recap of entities, relationships, and triples
-  - Ontologies and schemas

-- Construction of Knowledge Graphs
-  - Data Collection and Preprocessing
-  - Entity Recognition and Linking
-  - Triples Extraction
-  - Integration and Fusion
-  - Storage Solutions (Graph databases, RDF stores)

-- Advanced Techniques
-  - Using Machine Learning for Entity Recognition and Relationship Extraction
-  - Probabilistic Knowledge Graphs
-  - Incorporating NLP for enhanced extraction and linking

-- Tools and Technologies
-  - popular tools: Neo4j
-  - Brief demos or screenshots

-- Use Cases and Applications
-  - Real-world examples in various domains (healthcare, finance, e-commerce)
-  - Enhancing recommendation systems, semantic search, and data integration

-- Challenges and Solutions
-  - Scalability
-  - Data Quality and Integration
-  - Maintaining and Updating Graphs

 ## TransE paper